 Electromagnetic waves are made of oscillating electric and magnetic fields.
 The two fields oscillated in planes perpendicular to each other.
 The energy and the wave propagate in a direction perpendicular to the two planes.
 Since space is devoid of matter, electromagnetic waves do not require any medium to propagate.
 Oscillating fields involve the movement of charged particles; hence, radiant energy is considered kinetic energy.

 The frequency of oscillations gives the magnitude of radiant energy.
 The higher the frequency, the higher the energy.
-For example, infrared radiation has higher energy in the electromagnetic spectrum than ultraviolet.
+For example, ultraviolet radiation has higher energy in the electromagnetic spectrum than infrared.
 According to wave-particle duality, electromagnetic radiation can also be considered particles.
 These particles are called photons and transmit energy in packets or quanta.

 How Does Radiant Energy Work